Beyond Probability

 • The total number of letters making up the 19 words is 76 = 19 x 4

-• The First revealed sura (96) has 19 verses
+• The first revealed Sura (96) has 19 verses

 • Sura 96 consists of 304 Arabic letters = 19 x 16

 • The main message in the Quran is that there is only One God.
-The word “One” in Arabic is WAHED.
+The word 'One' in Arabic is WAHED.
 The word WAHED appears in the Quran 19 times (when used to speak of God)

-• The word `Quran' occurs in 38 different chapters = 19 x 2
+• The word 'Quran' occurs in 38 different Suras = 19 x 2

-• The word "Quran" occurs in the Quran 58 times, however one of them, in 10:15, refers to "another quran".
-Thus, the frequency of the occurrence of God's "Quran" is 57 = 19 x 3
+• The word 'Quran' occurs in the Quran 58 times, however one of them, in 10:15, refers to "another quran".
+Thus, the frequency of the occurrence of God's Quran is 57 = 19 x 3

-• If we add the numbers assigned to all the chapters in the Quran, plus the numbers assigned to all of the verses in the Quran, plus the total number of verses in the Quran, we get a total of 346199 = 19 x 19 x 959
+• If we add the numbers assigned to all the Suras in the Quran, plus the numbers assigned to all of the verses in the Quran, plus the total number of verses in the Quran, we get a total of 346199 = 19 x 19 x 959

 Miracle of the Quran

-Geometrical Value (G.V.)
+Gematric Value (G.V.)

-Another aspect of the Quran's mathematical design is the use of the G.V. of the Arabic letters.
+Another aspect of the Quran's mathematical design is the use of the Gematric Value (G.V.) of the Arabic letters.
 The G.V. value of a letter is the numerical value assigned to it.
 When the Quran was revealed, fourteen centuries ago, numbers as we know them today did not exist.
 Instead, there was a universally accepted numerical system where the letters of the Arabic, Hebrew, Aramaic, and Greek alphabets were used as numerals.
-In actual fact this system is still used today, for example the Roman letters are used in Law Reference books … e.g. V = 5, X = 10 ….
+In actual fact, this system is still used today, for example the Roman letters are used in Law Reference books … e.g. V = 5, X = 10 ….
 Etc.

-G.V..
+The Arabs at the time of the Quranic revelation also used letters for numbers.
+The number assigned to each letter is considered to be its G.V..
 Thus the G.V. of the letter V (in Roman) is 5 .. etc.

 Table 3 gives the